GaryManv/SQL-Project/cleaning_data.md

 5.5) check if date and visitstarttime date are equal (answer : yes,ok) 5.6) check if visitor with null timeonsite buy something or visit some pages 5.7) All rows except unit_price are grouped.
-Unit_price column can be removed
+Unit_price column can be removed 5.8) to compare revenues in tables "analytics" and "all_sessions" create a table with fullvisitorid and total sales amount for each where nulls are filtered (299 rows).
+To check which value and from which table is more relieable.

 ** all_sessions **
 6.1) check if all visitors ids' have the same length (answer: basic length has 19 digits, but there are also 18,17 and 16).
 As it doesn't appear in other tables I just ignore it for now and will not reduce the table rows.